Efficient Statistics With Unknown Truncation, Polynomial Time Algorithms, Beyond Gaussians: Acknowledgments

 \section{Acknowledgments}

 We thank Sinho Chewi, Alkis Kalavasis, Siddharth Mitra, Vishwak Srinivasan, Andre Wibisono, and Felix Zhou for useful discussions and references.
+We thank Alex Kouridakis for pointing out an error in the original proof of \cref{prop:intro:cor10cor11}.
 Jane H.\ Lee was supported by a Graduate Fellowship for STEM Diversity sponsored by the U.S. National Security Agency (NSA).